Joel Gordon

 PositionOffensive Coordinator / Quarterbacks

-Joel Gordon joined the Auburn football staff in December 2025.
+Joel Gordon joined the Auburn staff in December 2025.
 He currently serves as Offensive Coordinator and Quarterbacks coach.

 A 23-year veteran in the industry, Gordon comes to the Plains after serving under head coach Alex Golesh for three years at USF, first as the passing game coordinator and quarterbacks coach in 2023 before being promoted to offensive coordinator and quarterbacks coach for 2024-25.